 We love Net-a-Porter, but if it's even possible, we love its print publication, Porter magazine, even more.
 In a few short years, the online luxury retailer has done a stellar job building a truly high-end fashion magazine with a devoted following.

 Fans of Scandinavian design will obsess over this Danish magazine that consistently features the most stunning minimal European interiors we've ever seen.
 If you want to know what's happening on the European design scene, Rum is the subscription you need.

 Coined "the design bible" by design professionals, Architectural Digest is an endless source of inspiration and resource for the design industry and design aficionados alike.
-Sink into your sofa and admire the month's home tours—they're always worth it.
+Sink into your sofa and admire this month's home tours—they're always worth it.

 If you're always on the hunt for innovative recipes presented in a dynamic way, look no further than Bon Appétit.
-The magazine's food and restaurant content never ceases to amaze us.
+The magazine's food and restaurant content never cease to amaze us.
 If you only subscribe to one food magazine, this should be it.